Our History Starts With The Johnson Family

 For their first adoption Aaron decided to look to see if there were adoption grants specifically for black families.
 There were grants and programs geared toward specific adoption types such as special needs adoptions, international adoptions, and even interracial adoptions, but to Aaron’s surprise, nothing for black families, at least that he could find.
 While initially not doing anything about it, the lack of resources for black adoptive families stuck with him.

 In time as Aaron became plugged in to the adoption community via social media, he began to see that there were more and more programs meant to help non-black adoptive parents properly raise their adopted black children.
 Programs ranged from doing black hair to how to address racism.
 Aaron believed, and still does believe, that these types of programs aimed at interracial adoptions were wonderful and necessary!
 However, he felt that just as much effort should be made in getting more black families to adopt black children.

 Shortly after adopting their second son Aaron began reading a book about how to start a non-profit organization.
 With his newly acquired knowledge and the desire to help more black families adopt, he decided to start a non-profit whose goal is to provide adoption grants specifically to black families.
 This brings us to today.
 It is WAT!’s overall goal to help fund the adoption process for black families while also spreading awareness.

-To date WAT! has awarded one $5,000 adoption grant and is fundraising so that more grants can be given.
+To date WAT! has awarded $10,000 in adoption grants (two $5,000 adoption grants) and is fundraising so that more grants can be given.